 The Southwest Rapid Rewards® Priority Credit Card is one of several cobranded cards bearing the Southwest name.
-This card offers premium travel rewards, perks and money-saving benefits, with no foreign transaction fees and the opportunity to earn an annual companion pass.
+This card offers premium travel rewards, perks and money-saving benefits, with $0 foreign transaction fees and the opportunity to earn an annual companion pass.
 It could be a solid option for frequent flyers who prefer Southwest Airlines to other carriers and don't mind paying a $149 annual membership fee to rack up travel points.

 Southwest Rapid Rewards® Priority Credit Card Review: Top-shelf travel rewards for Southwest frequent flyers